Mohamed Mehdi Bensaid

-Mohamed Mehdi Bensaid (born 26 October 1984) is Moroccan Minister of Youth, Culture and Communication.
-He was appointed as Minister on 7 October 2021.
+Mohamed Mehdi Bensaid (born 26 October 1984) is a Moroccan politician serving as Minister of Youth, Culture and Communication since 7 October 2021.

 Biography

 Bensaid holds a Master in African Affairs from the Sciences Po, a Master in International Relations from the Institut français des relations internationales and a Master in International Relations from the Institut d'études politiques de Toulouse.

-In 2019, he acquired 50% of Neo Motors' capital through a 500 million dirham (about USD) investment.